 For more information, visit the FRC website: https://www.ascld.org/forensic-research-committee/.

 The FRC collaboration hub hosts the Researcher-Practitioner Collaboration Directory.
 The directory helps connect researchers with ongoing projects to practitioners who are willing to participate in the studies.
 The searchable directory includes descriptions of each project, including an abstract and the estimated participant time involved.
 Researchers can easily submit their projects for inclusion in the directory by completing an online form.

 ASCLD Research Priorities

 FRC has created a list of high-impact research opportunities that help to identify key areas where impactful research would support the forensic science community and enhance lab operations.
-The 2019-2021 list can be downloaded at https://www.ascld.org/wp-content/uploads/2019/11/ASCLD-Research-Priority-Areas-2019-2021.pdf.
+The research priorities list for 2022-2024 can be downloaded at https://www.ascld.org/wp-content/uploads/2021/12/ASCLD-Research-Priority-Areas-2022-2024.pdf.

 The FRC hosts a virtual “Lightning Talks” series to highlight new and emerging research in all areas of forensic science.
 Each episode features three short talks given by practitioners, researchers or students.
 Previous Lightning Talks are archived on FRC’s YouTube page.

 LEAP facilitates collaborative research between academia and forensic science laboratories.
 This program identifies forensic science needs and provides a platform for laboratories, researchers and students to seek projects aligning with their mutual research capabilities.
 The FRC website includes a map of LEAP partners, a short video explaining LEAP and sign-up forms for crime labs and universities.
 LEAP is a joint effort between ASCLD and the Council of Forensic Science Educators (COFSE).